 A cone-shaped “bursting head” is then pulled through the old pipe.
 As it moves, it shatters the existing pipe outward into the surrounding soil while simultaneously pulling a brand-new, high-density polyethylene (HDPE) pipe into its place.
 This gives you a completely new, seamless pipe that is often stronger than the original, all while keeping your property largely intact.

-Sliplining and Pipe Coating
+Other Trenchless Options: Sliplining & Pipe Coating

 Sliplining and pipe coating are two more trenchless techniques used to restore damaged pipes.
 Sliplining involves inserting a slightly smaller, new pipe into the existing damaged one.
 The space between the new pipe and the old one is then sealed with grout.
 This method is effective for reinforcing structurally sound pipes that have leaks or corrosion.